The #1 Guaranteed Way to Hit Your Goals This Year

 First, you want to determine how much you need to be able to afford Christmas.
 The average family spent roughly $900 on Christmas presents in 2016 and let’s say you came very close to spending that amount on your family.
 Second, let’s say you plan on spending the same amount this year, but you want to be able to afford it without going into debt.

 How do you turn that into a quantifiable goal so you can shop with freedom when the time comes?
 It’s quite simple; you set a goal to save just over $80 per month ($900 spread out over 11 months) and you put that amount into a savings account so you have the money when you need it.
-You can take it a step further and open an account that’ll pay you at least something on the cash – like Ally or Barclays who both pay at least one percent and require no minimum balance.

 The same approach can be done with anything financial.
 Whether you’re saving for retirement, paying off debt or anything else, determine your goal, make it specific and relatively challenging.
 The power is in the quantifiable, specific goal, but how can you put your plan on speed to ensure greater success?